etvproject122f358/lcm/README.md

 <h1>lcm: Photometric Observation and Data Analysis Tool</h1>

 <p><strong>lcm</strong> is a scientific software developed for the visualization and interpretation of photometric light curves, integrating multiple observational analysis tools into a user-friendly structure.
 The program includes modules for TESS space telescope data analysis, ground-based observation assessment using AstroImageJ (AIJ) outputs, and an astronomical observation planning system based on ephemeris data.
-It is designed to assist both in analyzing existing data and planning future observations.</p>
+It is designed to assist both in analyzing existing data and planning future observations.
+The software also includes a built-in interface for quickly querying SIMBAD to retrieve target star information.</p>

 <h2>Main Features</h2>
 <ul>